mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 !!! question "How do I access the current project inside a node test case?"

-    There is a [project](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590388%28jetbrains.mps.lang.test.structure%29%2F1225467090849) expression that should be used.
+    There is a [project](http://127.0.0.1:63320/node?ref=r%3A00000000-0000-4000-0000-011c89590388%28jetbrains.mps.lang.test.structure%29%2F1225467090849) expression that you should use.

 ??? question "Why does the node ID change during a node test?"

     > Given I have a node test case.
-My test case has a check node called *data* and my test case has a test *test1* which prints the node ID of *data*
+My test case has a check node called *data*, and my test case has a test *test1* which prints the node ID of *data*.
-    > My test case has a a test *test2* which prints the node id of *data*.
+    > My test case has a test *test2* which prints the node ID of *data*.
-    > When I run the test *test1* and *test2* print different node IDs.
+    > When I run the test, *test1* and *test2* print different node IDs.

     >**Why is that?**